Falence/react-update-delete-form/README.md

 # react-update-delete-form

-This is a basic application build in React.
+This is a basic application built in React.
-It presents users with a form field to enter and submit "Name" and "Job".
-This submitted data is then loaded on the page in a table.
-User can delete an item if he/she wishes to
+It presents users with form fields to enter "Name" and "Job" title.
+When form is submitted, the inputed data is then loaded on the page in a table.
+User can delete an item if he/she wishes to...